olivia-ruesc/Research_Projects/LifeExpectancy&Fertility/README.md

 **Undergraduate Research Spring 2025**

 This work was awarded **1st Place in Podium Presentations** at the Undergraduate Research Spring 2025 conference, recognizing both the technical depth and clarity of presentation of the research.

+**Best in Department - Poster Presentation** **Undergraduate Research Spring 2024**
+The work done in the undergraduate folder was awarded **Best in Department** at the Undergraduate Research Spring 2025 conference, recognizing the projects potential and important analysis of real world data.

 ---